mananmadani/SpendTrail/README.md

 Choose "Backup Data" (simple JSON) or "Encrypted Backup" (password-protected) Save the file securely
 Restore anytime using "Restore Data"
+Long Press to Edit/Delete
+Long press any transaction to open the context menu Choose Edit to modify or Delete to remove
+Works on both mobile and desktop
 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Fork the project